-Enable or disable the video system's XML API.
+Enable or disable the device's XML API.
 For security reasons this may be disabled.
-Disabling the XML API will limit the remote manageability with for example TMS, which no longer will be able to connect to the video system.
+Disabling the XML API will limit the remote manageability with for example TMS, which no longer will be able to connect to the device.

-Off: The XML API is disabled.
+Value space: Off/On Off: The XML API is disabled.
 On: The XML API is enabled.